 WHO insists it hid nothing, sounded COVID-19 alarm from start

-GENEVA: The World Health Organization insisted on Monday (Apr 20) that it sounded the alarm on the novel coronavirus right from the very start and had hidden nothing from Washington about the deadly pandemic.
+GENEVA: The World Health Organization (WHO) on Monday (Apr 20) said that it sounded the alarm on COVID-19 right from the start and had hidden nothing from Washington about the deadly pandemic.

 WHO chief Tedros Adhanom Ghebreyesus said there were no secrets at the UN agency after being blasted by the United States for allegedly downplaying the initial COVID-19 outbreak in China.